romanrev/creds3/README.md

 credential, along with the wrapped (encrypted) data encryption key in the credential store in an S3 location.

+The key and its value is stored in the specified S3 bucket location under the following structure:

+    credential-store-AWSACCOUNTID
+                            |
+                            ├── [credential 1 name]
+                            ...                  ├── [version number 1]
+                                                 ├── [version number 2]
+                                                 ...
 ### Getting Secrets

 When you want to fetch the credential, for example as part of the bootstrap